rsdoiel/antenna/archives/2025/food_2025.04.md

 date: 2025-01-29, from: Bon Appetet

-This simple, company-worthy menu sets you up for a week of easy dinners.
+This simple company-worthy menu sets you up for a week of easy dinners.

 <br>